PVI-DSO: Leveraging Planar Regularities for Direct Sparse Visual-Inertial Odometry: Notations and Preliminaries

 \subsection{Point Representation}

-The pixels extracted are expressed by the inverse depth $d_p\in \mathbb{R}$ in the host image frame.
-In order to construct the photometric error cost function, we need to transform the pixel in the host image frame $I_h$ into the target image frame $I_t$.
-Assuming $\bm{p}$ is the pixel in the $I_h$ and it is observed at $\bm{p}'$ in the $I_t$, the relationship of the pixel is:
+We use the inverse depth $d_p\in \mathbb{R}$ to parameterize the pixels from the host image frame in which it is extracted.
+With this parametric expression, we can project the pixels in the host image frame $I_h$ into the target image frame $I_t$ where it is observed.
+Assuming $\mathbf{p}_i$ is the pixel in the $I_h$, the projection point $\mathbf{p}_i'$ in the $I_t$ is given by: